ConvertKit/convertkit-woocommerce/readme.txt

 * Fix: Settings: Purchase Data: If enabled, ensure that manually created orders send purchase data to ConvertKit
 * Fix: Settings: Purchase Data: If enabled, always send purchase data to ConvertKit, regardless of how the order is created or the payment method used
 * Fix: Settings: Purchase Data: Once purchase data is sent to ConvertKit, don't keep sending it when e.g. the order's status changes
+* Fix: WooCommerce: Order: Don't subscribe a Customer a second time if an existing Order's status changes back to the Plugin's Subscribe Event
-* Fix: WooCommerce Products: Renamed Courses to Sequences on Subscription dropdown option
+* Fix: WooCommerce: Products: Renamed Courses to Sequences on Subscription dropdown option
-* Fix: WooCommerce Checkout: Improved performance by not requesting ConvertKit Forms, Tags and Sequences from the API when not needed
+* Fix: WooCommerce: Checkout: Improved performance by not requesting ConvertKit Forms, Tags and Sequences from the API when not needed
 * Fix: Performance: Cache Forms, Tags and Sequences from ConvertKit account for longer than 5 minutes, to prevent API timeouts and slow loading in the WordPress Administration

 ### 1.4.1  2020-06-06